nevermined-io/app_docs/docs/tutorials/web3/02-metamask-networks.md

 # How to add networks to MetaMask

-The Nevermined App is currently available on 4 blockchain networks.
+The Nevermined App is currently available on 4 blockchain networks:
 - [Arbitrum](https://nevermined.app/) - This is the **main network** for the Nevermined App.
 - [Polygon](https://matic.nevermined.app/)
 - [Gnosis](https://gnosis.nevermined.app/)